 10 Foods That Make You Sleepy—and How to Use Them to Your Advantage

-Here, registered dietitian and Verywell Health general manager Rachel Berman, RD, and Serena Poon, celebrity chef, nutritionist, and reiki master, give the low-down on common foods that can help you sleep better at night and which ones are actually keeping you up and interfering with your sleep.
+Here, registered dietitian and Verywell Health general manager Rachel Berman, RD, and Serena Poon, chef, give the low-down on common foods that can help you sleep better at night and which ones are actually keeping you up and interfering with your rest.

 Tryptophan-rich foods

-So, what foods can help you drift off to Dreamland?
-According to Berman, foods and drinks with tryptophan could do the trick.
+According to Berman, foods and drinks with tryptophan could help you nod off.
 "Tryptophan is an amino acid which is known to boost feel good and sleep-inducing hormones serotonin and melatonin," she says.
-Though she notes that the jury is still out on the exact amount of tryptophan it takes to affect sleep, a connection has been well established.
+Though she notes that the jury is still out on the exact amount of tryptophan it takes to affect sleep, a connection has been well established1.

 Turkey, salmon, eggs, tofu, lentils, and spinach all are sources of tryptophan, so incorporating these foods into your dinner could lead to a better night's sleep.
 "A warm glass of milk can be soothing and help you get into the mood for sleep," Berman adds; it's another source of the amino acid.

 As for dessert, yogurt (another source of tryptophan) with almonds and banana or cherries is a good way to go.
 Almonds and bananas are both good sources of potassium and B vitamins, which help the nervous system relax.
-And cherries help the body release melatonin, aka the sleep hormone.
+And cherries (one of the best fruits that will help you sleep) help the body release melatonin, aka the sleep hormone.

 Vitamin D-rich foods